 Some argue the crown she wears is that of the triple goddess.
 It is, in fact, a pearl (see below), as the moon is already indicated at her feet, aswim in her flowing tresses of watery imagination.
 The equilateral cross (or its later Christian adaptation) marks her purity as certainly as her white tunic/robe.
 The Torah in her lap shows her to be a student of mysteries and spirituality, rather than a “woman of the world,” further indicating her great storehouse of knowledge.

-This reinforces the notion that The High Priestess card is power beyond the sub-conscious, along with the sea behind her, the crescent moon of intuitive insight is at her feet, and the twin pillars of light and dark.
-Her crown can be interpreted as you like, but consider the pearl is the sea’s most precious and rare jewel.
+In the High Priestess Card her crown can be interpreted as you like, but consider the pearl is the sea’s most precious and rare jewel.
 It has always been found only rarely in oysters that “swallowed” a grain of sand and built the pearl as a response (this ignores modern artificial culturing).
 Pearls are another statement of insight and purity, as well as representations of the moon.
 All miscellaneous aspects aside, the importance of The High Priestess is her representation of duality.